Weather Closing Decisions Procedures

 Expectations for Students

-In the event of severe weather conditions, face-to-face classes may switch to Live (Zoom) sessions held during regularly scheduled class times.
-Students will be responsible for missed academic work.
-Students should check Canvas for posted assignments and directions.
+In the event of severe weather conditions, students should check Canvas for posted assignments and directions.
 Reasonable timeframes will be identified for students to complete assignments or exams due to such disruptions, as appropriate.
-The instructor has the discretion to determine how course content and assessments will be accommodated due to weather-related disruptions.
+Students will be responsible for missed academic work

-Online and Live Online Classes will continue as scheduled during a weather related
+Online Classes will continue as scheduled during a weather related campus closure.

 If the college remains open, EICC students are expected to make their own determination about road conditions.
 We certainly do not expect students to risk their safety to get to class.
 Our faculty are generally very flexible with this kind of situation, and will work with students who encounter travel difficulties.